 Hey!
 I’m Brittni Mehlhoff – the founding editor / art director / stylist of Paper & Stitch.
 I started this blog back in 2008 to catalog my inspirations and it unexpectedly became my full-time job.
 I actually quit my gig as a high-school art teacher to pursue Paper & Stitch full-time way back when and I can’t imagine doing anything else these days.

 As you might be able to guess from checking out the content around here, I create lots of DIY content – related to home decor, styling, fashion, and more.
-But I also love sharing interior inspirations (I’m always redecorating our home and the Paper & Stitch studio), cool travel guides (in 2017, Jeff and I are traveling at least once a month for the entire year – 12 trips in 12 months), quick and easy recipes and more.
+But I also love sharing interior inspirations (in 2018 I did a 12 rooms in 12 months series of room makeovers), cool travel guides (in 2017, Jeff and I are traveling at least once a month for the entire year – 12 trips in 12 months), quick and easy recipes and more.

 How do you pronounce your last name?
 Mel-hoff.
 It’s easier than it looks.

 I’ve seen your blog name written several different ways.
 Which one is correct?
-Paper & Stitch (with the ampersand).
+Paper and Stitch.

 How would you describe your style?
 Organic modern with a little bit of mid-century.
 I also really like pretty much everything I post about in the interiors section, if you want to check that out.